camunda/camunda-docs-manual/content/webapps/cockpit/_index.md

 ---

-Camunda BPM Cockpit is a web application for monitoring and operations.
+Camunda Platform Cockpit is a web application for monitoring and operations.
 It provides access to deployed BPMN processes and DMN decisions, allows searching though running and ended instances and performing operations on these.

 {{< img src="img/dashboard.png" title="Cockpit Dashboard" >}}